 Requirements specified in ETSI EN 319 411-2 [4] clause 6.2.2 shall apply.

-In addition, the following requirements apply:

-The PSD2 QCStatement as identified in clause 5.1 shall be included in the certificate.

-The organisationIdentifier shall be present in the Subject’s Distinguished Name and encoded with legal person syntax as specified in clause 5.2.1.

 The TSP shall verify the PSD2 specific attributes (authorisation number, roles, name of NCA) provided by the subject using authentic information from the NCA (e.g. the official registry).
 If the NCA provides rules for validation of these attributes, the TSP shall apply the given rules.

 Note: Guidance for NCAs to support Qualified TSP validation of PSD2 specific attributes is given in Annex C.